caburj/kwartrack/NOTES.md

   - As a result, initial page load is slow, but modification is fast.
   - !
 Looks like it's not a good idea because it's rare to make modifications in the records.

+* [ ] Undo/Redo
+  - This is probably very difficult.

 # DONE